-In this article we look at SMS remarketing, with some examples and stats from brand campaigns.
+In this article we look at how Cart Abandonment SMS marketing, with some examples and stats from brand campaigns.

-Users who have recently left the site without completing a purchase can be targeted with messaging encouraging to return to the site.
-With so many people now wedded to their mobile devices, an SMS message can drive an immediate response from users.
+Users who have recently left the site without completing a purchase can be targeted with SMS messages encouraging to return to the site.

 This makes SMS a powerful and highly responsive channel, and we’ve seen it outperform email in terms of click through rates (CTR).